Ming Cult: Organisation

-The cult is headed by its leader, called the jiào zhǔ (教主 (cult master)).
-The Left and Right Bright Messengers (左右光明使 (zuǒyòu guāngmíng shǐ)) serve as the leader's deputies.
-The cult also has four Guardian Kings (護教法王 (hù jiào fǎ wáng)) who assist the leader in overseeing the cult's activities.
-Ranked below the Guardian Kings are the chiefs of the five banner divisions (旗主 (qí zhǔ)).
-The five divisions are each named after one of the Five Elements (Earth, Fire, Water, Wood, Metal).
-The cult's members are spread throughout these five banners.
-The cult has headquarters and bases spread throughout the land and are often disguised as ordinary buildings, such as inns and shops, to avoid identification by the government.
-The cult's main headquarters, called the zǒngtán (總壇), is based on Bright Peak (光明頂 (guāngmíng dǐng)) in the Kunlun Mountains.
+The cult is headed by a leader referred to as the Cult Master.
+The Left and Right Bright Emissaries serve as the Cult Master's deputies.
+The cult also has four Guardian Kings who assist the Cult Master in overseeing the cult's activities.
+Ranked below the Guardian Kings are the five Banner Chiefs (旗主), with each banner named after one of the Five Elements (Earth, Fire, Water, Wood, and Metal).
+The cult members are divided among the five banners.
+The cult has branches spread throughout China often disguised as buildings such as inns and shops to avoid unwanted attention.
+The cult's base, called the General Altar, is based on Bright Peak in the Kunlun Mountains.

 The Ming Cult's structure in Persia differs from the one in China.
-In Persia, the cult is led by a woman who is selected from three specially chosen virgins called "Holy Maidens" (聖女 (shèng nǚ)).
-There are twelve Guardian Kings (寶樹王 (bǎo shù wáng)) instead of four.
-The Three Messengers (Wind, Cloud and Moon) are tasked with safekeeping the Holy Flame Tablets, the cult's most sacred artifacts.
-They are also the most powerful in martial arts of all the cult's members in Persia.
+In Persia, the cult is led by a woman who is selected from three specially chosen virgins called Holy Maidens.
+There are twelve Guardian Kings instead of four.
+The Three Emissaries (Wind, Cloud and Moon) are tasked with safekeeping the Holy Flame Tablets, the cult's most sacred artefacts, and they are also the most powerful fighters among the cult members in Persia.

 Heaven and Earth Great Shift

-The "Heaven and Earth Great Shift" (乾坤大挪移 (qián kūn dà nuó yí, Universal Grand Shift)) also translated into English as "Universal Grand Shift", is one of the Ming Cult's most powerful skills.
+The "Heaven and Earth Great Shift" also translated into English as "Universal Grand Shift", is one of the Ming Cult's most powerful skills.
 It is also the signature skill of Zhang Wuji, the protagonist of The Heaven Sword and Dragon Saber.
-Zhang Wuji learns it in the forbidden area of the Ming Cult's headquarters at Bright Peak in the Kunlun Mountains, where the general altar of the Ming Cult in China is located.
+Zhang Wuji learns it after accidentally venturing into an area on Bright Peak forbidden to all cult members except the Cult Master, and finding the manual for the skill.

-The "Heaven and Earth Great Shift" originated from the Ming Cult of Persia, and is the most powerful skill in the Western Regions.
-It is a martial art handed down from generation to generation in the Ming Cult and only the leader of the cult is qualified to cultivate it.
-(Although Yang Xiao was allowed to study it for many years when he wasn't the undisputed leader).
+The "Heaven and Earth Great Shift" came from the Persian Ming Cult, and is the most powerful among all the martial arts originating from the Western Regions.
+It is a martial art passed down from generation to generation in the Ming Cult and only the Cult Master is qualified to learn it, even though Yang Xiao, the Bright Left Emissary partially mastered it.

-The main purpose of the "Heaven and Earth Great Shift" is to reverse the two kinds of qi of Heaven and Earth, namely rigidity and softness, yin and yang, and the red colour of the cultivator's face indicates the sinking of blood and the transformation of true qi in the body.
+The main purpose of the "Heaven and Earth Great Shift" is to reverse the two kinds of qi flowing in the practitioner's body, namely rigidity and softness, yin and yang, and the red colour of the cultivator's face indicates the sinking of blood and the transformation of true qi in the body.